-The Internet is currently being utilized to enable faster business activities among businesses and consumers for such a variety of goods and services.
-However, Online Grocery Shopping 10 (OGS) is not popular in Sri Lanka.
-But nowadays people will struggle to go to shops 11 physically during this Covid-19 pandemic.
-Therefore, many customers have turned to online platforms to meet their needs.
-This study investigates there is a significant impact on the 13 dependent variable is customer loyalty and independent variables are customer satisfaction, 14 customer confidence, customer trust and technology adoption and age as a moderator in the 15 COVID-19 period.
-The Technology Acceptance Model (TAM) is used to impart the 16 theoretical foundation for this research.
-The data was gathered through the questionnaire 17 distributed that was given online to 384 people and the sampling method is the purposive sampling technique.
-Derived from the results of a survey's statistical studies the TAM's 19 studies reveal the ability in investigating OGS adoption in Colombo District.
-Once the data 20 collection is completed, the results will be analyzed using SPSS software and reading the 21 multiple linear regression method.
-22 he Coronavirus 2019 (COVID-19), which has infected more than 220 million people in more than 200 countries worldwide and killed more than four million, began in the Chinese city of Wuhan in Hubei Province in 2019 (BBC, 2020).
+Abstract- The; Internet is currently being utilized to enable faster business activities among businesses and consumers for various goods and services.
+However; Online Grocery Shopping (OGS) is not popular in Sri Lanka.
+But; nowadays, people will struggle to go to shops physically during this Covid-19 pandemic.
+Therefore; many customers have turned to online platforms to meet their needs.
+This; study investigates a significant impact on the dependent variable is customer loyalty, and independent variables are customer satisfaction, customer confidence, customer trust, and technology adoption, and age; as a moderator in the COVID-19 period.
+The; Technology Acceptance Model (TAM) is used to impart the theoretical foundation for this research.
+The; data was gathered through the questionnaire distributed online to 384 people, and the sampling method is the purposive sampling technique.
+Derived: from the results of a survey's: statistical studies, the TAM's; studies reveal the ability to investigate OGS adoption in the Colombo District.
+Once; the data collection is completed, the results will be analyzed using SPSS software and reading the multiple linear regression a) Background of the study he Coronavirus 2019 (COVID-19), which has infected more than 220 million people in more than 200 countries worldwide and killed more than four million, began in the Chinese city of Wuhan in Hubei Province in 2019 (BBC, 2020).
 In; the COVID-19 pandemic people's; behavior is moved in many paths by a critical situation, with some aspects of behavior becoming uncontrollable.
 Consumer; behavior is changing due to economic uncertainty, although how most of the change demonstrated during the COVID-19 crisis will last remains to be seen (Mehta, Saxena, and Purohit, 2020).
-Against; an environment wherein global powers have succumbed to COVID-19's; devastating pandemic, Sri Lanka is suffering dramatic change in its traditional social, cultural, and economic behavior.
+Against; an environment wherein global powers have succumbed to COVID-19's: devastating pandemic, Sri Lanka is suffering dramatic change in its traditional social, cultural, and economic behavior.
 Today's; generation is fascinated with the internet; because of the vast amount of knowledge and numerous conveniences available the internet.
-In; 2021, around 4.6 billion people will utilize the Internet; out of Author?: SLIIT Business School, Malabe. e-mail: udanee.s@sliit.lk an overall population of 7.8 billion.
+In; 2021, around 4.6 billion people will utilize the Internet; out of an overall population of 7.8 billion.
 In; comparison to the previous year, this is a 7.3% incensement, and internet penetration or internet utilization as a percentage of the population in the World was 59.5% in January 2021 (Kemp, 2021).

-Index terms- online grocery, online shopping, sri lanka, COVID-19, customer loyalty, customer satisfaction, customer confidence,
+Keywords: online grocery, online shopping, sri lanka, COVID-19, customer loyalty, customer satisfaction, customer confidence, customer trust, product quality, technology adoption.